papis/papis/doc/source/testing.rst

   it acts the same as setting ``XDG_CACHE_HOME``.
 This overrides the default from :func:`papis.utils.get_cache_home` that uses ``platformdirs``.
 * ``PAPIS_DATABASE_BACKEND``: set to one of the supported database backends.
-Most existing tests do no parametrize over the database backend, so this value lets us pick a different one.
+Most existing tests do not parametrize over the database backend, so this value lets us pick a different one.
 * ``PAPIS_UPDATE_RESOURCES``: one of "none", "remote", "local" or "both".
 This controls what resources are updated while running downloader tests (as explained